 Freddie played three and a half years for Baltimore - '85-'88.
 I was a season ticket holder back then and I was thrilled - he'd been my favorite player for so long, ever since the "Gold Dust Twin" days in Boston.
 He never played more than 140 games in any season, but he played every game full tilt.
 Many people thought he'd have been a bigger star if he'd been able to throttle back, but he couldn't.
 (I wrote a letter to the Sun once when one of their sportswriters complained about his "wreckless abandon" in the outfield.
 Oh, I said, if only it were wreckless; alas, it was too often wreck-full.)
 There were outfield poles in Memorial Stadium that were bent from him crashing into the fence.
 Man, I loved to watch him play....

-I wrote this about him ... geeze, 20 years ago now.
+I wrote this about him ... geeze, more than twenty years ago now.
 Supply your own cliché about time flying...